- Discuss the vocabulary terms for movement and anatomical position.

 Anatomical Reference Terms

-Fitness training and biomechanics make use of anatomical position to reference where something is located.
+Fitness training and biomechanics use anatomical positions to reference where something is located.

 Proper anatomical position is seen with the neutral body facing forward with the arms at the side of the body and the palms and toes pointing straight ahead.